archbardinexile/BGCL/getting-started.md

 The Relief is a circular expanse in the northern hemisphere of Fio unaffected by the Miasma.
 Approximately 1,000 miles in diameter, the Relief spans six unique regions with an abundance of culture that transcends even the barriers between the planes of existence.

 - [**Profundus**](profundus) is the largest region at the centre of the Relief.
-It plays host to Caelum's Landing, the capital city of Fundus and the most prominent and populous city in the known world.
+It plays host to Caelum's Landing, the capital city of Fundus and the most prominent and populous city in the known world where adventurers and tourists alike can travel the [Innermotes](profundus#the-innermotes) in style on powered cable cars.

-- [**Glacialis**](glacialis), the frozen region to the north, suffers arctic climates that only the stalwart denizens of Nox can endure.
+- [**Glacialis**](glacialis), the frozen region to the north, suffers arctic climates that have moulded its denizens into a force of nature.
+The stalwart people of Nox look upon the Relief through rings of aurora, while further east, the dinosaur-riding clans of [Primal Antiqua](glacialis#primal-antiqua) thrive on more verdant land.

 - [**Contritus**](contritus), the easternmost region, is broken by the far-reaching fjords and archipelagos of the [Manyshells](contritus#the-manyshells).
 To the south-east, the enormous jungle earthmote [Mallia](contritus#mallia) appears to drain the sea with curtains of vines that veil its shores.

 - [**Calidus**](calidus), the southernmost region, is blanketed by harsh sands, yet many varied cultures thrive here.
 The sandstone city of [Arx](calidus#arx) offers refuge to travellers while powerful fiends are said to watch with envious eyes from the darkened landscape beyond the Miasma.

 - [**Montanum**](montanum) to the west is characterised by its expansive mountain ranges.
-Much of Montanum is engulfed by the Miasma, while the peninsula of [Porta Ignota](montanum#porta-ignota) serves as an invaluable trade hub for intrepid explorers.
+Affluent nations sit atop the earthmote [Vinculo](montanum#vinculo), while the peninsula of [Porta Ignota](montanum#porta-ignota) serves as an invaluable trade hub for intrepid explorers of the Miasma.

 - [**Discidium**](discidium), though completely engulfed by the Miasma, can still be seen beyond the barrier to the south-west as the red glow of lava and lightning storms illuminate the purple fog.
 At the centre of Discidium lies the crater from which [Mundi Eversor](#mundi-eversor) emerged 1,000 years ago.